jvrsantacruz/mp3hash/README.md

 ## Bring your own hash/checksum!

-Any object matching the `update` and `hexdigest` methods, follows the hasher protocol and thereby can be used along with the function.
+Any object matching the `update` and `hexdigest` methods, follows the hasher protocol and thereby can be used along with the `mp3hash` function.

-If your method happens to do not match this protocol, you can always adapt it.
-As an example and demonstration, we could carry out a little experiment.
-It should be easy enough to wrap the very fast `adler32` checksum algorithm to make it work with `mp3hash`.
+If your method happens to not to match this protocol, you can always adapt it.
+We could carry out a little experiment.
+It should be easy enough for us to wrap the much faster `adler32` checksum algorithm to make it work with `mp3hash`.

+The algorithm is available in the python standard module `zlib`, as `zlib.adler32`.

+From the documentation:

+> zlib.adler32(data[, value])
+>
+> Computes a Adler-32 checksum of data. [..]
+If value is present, it is used as the starting value
+	of the checksum; otherwise, a fixed default value is used.
+This allows computing a running checksum over the concatenation of several inputs. [..]

 ```python
 >> import zlib